Session title: Wiki WonderlandLearners will create perfect lesson notes and never hand their written work in late again

 Not only will learners never hand their written work in late again, the key purpose of the extended written assignment is recaptured – turning it from the production of a piece of written work, to a clear focus on an extended learning experience.
 It can even help prevent plagiarism.
 Depending on the provider’s learning platform, this session can include hands-on experience of setting up a wiki.

 In the final part of the session, we tackle a second fundamental and perennial issue – getting learners to take perfect lesson notes.
 All too often, a learner’s note taking ability on entry to a course develops little over its duration.
 But there is a way to not only develop this life-skill, but to provide all learners with perfect notes from which to prepare for assessments.

 Ever had a learner had written work in late?
 Imagine a world where that would never happen again.. ever.

 In this era of squeezed guided learning hours, do you really have the time to tackle school-legacy issues such as poor note taking?
 Imagine a world where all of your learners created perfect notes from which to prepare for their assessments..

 For many, Wiki Wonderland is a paradigm shift they didn’t know could happen.

-- stop their learners handing written work in late ever again
+- develop a strategy that will stop their learners handing written work in late ever again

 - change the focus of written assignments from the production of a piece of written work to an extended learning experience